Universal Functionals in Density Functional Theory: Kinetic energy and Lieb-Thirring inequalities

 Even without having a clean upper bound like~\eqref{eq:upper_bound_T_GC}, it is reasonable to believe that

 but this does not seem to be known at present.
-If one replaces the fixed density $\rho$ by a well chosen locally constant density $\rho_N$ converging to $\rho$, then this was proved in~\cite[Thm.~4]{GotNam-18}.
+If the fixed density $\rho$ is replaced by a well chosen locally constant density $\rho_N$ converging to $\rho$, then this was proved in~\cite[Thm.~4]{GotNam-18}.